Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Preliminaries

 Nodes which are asleep remain inactive until they receive a wakeup message from an awake node.
 Furthermore, these wakeup messages contain the current round number which allows all nodes to maintain synchronization.

 \paragraph{Grid and Pivotal Grid} Consider a 2-dimensional grid $G_x$ overlayed on the Euclidean plane such that the length of each side of a grid box is $x$.
-Each grid box is denoted by the coordinates of its bottom left coordinates.
-Therefore, a device with coordinates $(m,n)$ in the Euclidean plane will have grid coordinates \textbf{grid coordinates} $(a,b)$ on the grid $G_x$ iff $ax \leq m < (a+1)x$ and $bx \leq n < (b+1)x$.
+Each grid box is denoted by the coordinates of its bottom left coordinates $(a,b)$.
+Therefore, a device with coordinates $(m,n)$ in the Euclidean plane will have \textbf{grid coordinates} $(a,b)$ on the grid $G_x$ iff $ax \leq m < (a+1)x$ and $bx \leq n < (b+1)x$.
+We represent the grid box of a station $u$ in grid $G_x$ as $C_{x,u}$.
 The \textbf{pivotal grid} is the grid $G_{\frac{r}{\sqrt{2}}}$.
 The significance of the pivotal grid is that any two nodes located within the same pivotal grid box are within range of each other.
 This has been useful in the design of various algorithms \cite{DP07,EGKPPS09}.
 The number of nodes located in a given box of the pivotal grid is not bounded.
 Grid boxes $x$ and $y$ are within range of each other iff there exist locations in $x$ and $y$ such that two nodes placed at these locations are within range of each other. \textbf{Box-distance} between two grid boxes with coordinates $(a_1, b_1)$ and $(a_2, b_2)$ is $0$ if the two boxes intersect, else $k$ where $k = max( min(|a_1 - a_2 - 1|, |a_2 - a_1 - 1|), min(|b_1 - b_2 - 1|, |b_2 - b_1 - 1|))$.
+Note that while we work with the imagination of a grid overlayed on the nodes, we never need to explicitly compute it for our algorithms.

 \paragraph{Strongly Selective Family} Let $N \geq c$ and both $N$ and $c$ be positive integers.
-An ($N,c$)-strongly selective family, commonly shortened to ($N,c$)-ssf, is a family $F$ of subsets of integers from $[1,N]$ such that for any non-empty integer subset $S$ of $[1,N]$, $|S| \leq c$, for each element $x \in S$, there exists a set $R \in F$ such that $S \bigcap R = {x}$.
-There exist $F$'s of size $O(c^2 \lg N)$\footnotemark[9] which satisfy the above definition, cf. Clementi et al.~\cite{CMS01}.
+An ($N,c$)-strongly selective family, commonly abbreviated to ($N,c$)-ssf, is a family $F$ of subsets of integers from $[1,N]$ such that for any non-empty integer subset $S$ of $[1,N]$, $|S| \leq c$, for each element $x \in S$, there exists a set $R \in F$ such that $S \bigcap R = \{x\}$.
+There exist $F$'s of size $O(c^2 \lg N)$ which satisfy the above definition, cf. Clementi et al.~\cite{CMS01}.
+Recent work~\cite{BG17} shows that a possible explicit construction exists in the form of an $(N, (1,c-1))$ cover free family.

 \paragraph{Strongly Selective Family Based Dilution} SSF based dilution is a technique that uses an ($N,c$)-ssf to allow neighbors of a node, within $\sqrt{2}x$ distance of it in a grid $G_x$, to successfully receive a message from it.
 Let $F$ be an ($N,c$)-ssf and let $F_1, F_2, \ldots, F_z$ be sets belonging to $F$.
 A node \textbf{$u$ executes an ($N,c$)-ssf} when $u$ is active (performs some action such as transmission) only in those rounds $i$ such that $u \in F_i$, and in other rounds $u$ just acts as a receiver.
 The size of $F$, $z = O(c^2 \lg N) = c_1 \lg N$.
 Here, $c = k^2(2d+1)^2$, where $d$ is a constant and comes from Lemma~\ref{lem:ssf-dil}, restated from \cite{MV16a} below.